dyhes/zulip/docs/subsystems/caching.md

-It's amazing how slightly tricky logic that's duplicated in several places invariably ends up buggy in some of those places, and in aggregate we call these accessor functions hundreds of times in Zulip.
+It's amazing how slightly tricky logic that's duplicated in several places invariably ends up buggy in some of those places, and in aggregate we call these accessor functions hundreds of times in Aloha.
 But the caching is certainly a nice bonus.

 ### The core implementation